-Whatever objective you have for writing the blog post, make sure you make it actionable and measurable by adding a call-to-action near or at the end of your blog post.
+Whatever objective you have for writing the blog post, make sure you make it actionable and measurable by adding a call-to-action near to or at the end of your blog post.

 How to know if your blog structure works with your audience